 Online and provided readings will be required for success in the class.
-A reading list will be provided on Bb.

 Course Description:

 Introduction to clinical policies and procedures in speech-language pathology.

 Rationale:

 This course will prepare students to successfully complete their first clinical practicum (internship) where they will be expected to evaluate and treat children with communication disabilities, resulting from various etiologies.
 Students will become familiar with ASHA guidelines that describe the scope and best clinical practices in assessment and treatment, as well as the processes required to complete professional credentialing.